 Follow the recommended dose and duration of therapy.
 Do not take more doses per day than recommended.Always ask your doctor if you have questions.Do not substitute sustained-release acetaminophen for immediate-release acetaminophen without adjusting the dosing interval.

 Read the ingredient list on medication labels.
-Look to see if the medication has acetaminophen.Beware of medications that may be combination medicine like cold medicationWhen a new prescription is filled, tell your pharmacist if you are taking acetaminophen.Avoid taking acetaminophen during periods of prolonged fasting.Avoid heavy alcohol intake.
-Do not drink alcohol if you are taking medicines that contain acetaminophen.
+Look to see if the medication has acetaminophen.Beware combination medications like cold medicationWhen a new prescription is filled, tell your pharmacist if you are taking acetaminophen.Avoid taking acetaminophen during periods of prolonged fasting.Avoid heavy alcohol intake.
+Do not drink alcohol if you are taking medications that contain acetaminophen.

 The FDA Acetaminophen Advisory Committee Meeting.
 What is the future of acetaminophen in the United States?
 The perspective of a committee member.